JackShadow/go-binlog-example/README.md

 ### Golang binglog example project

-tested on go 1.10 and mariadb10.2 (binlog format must be 'raw') In binlog.go change with your connection data
+tested on go1.11.2 and mariadb10.2 (binlog format must be 'raw') In binlog.go change with your connection data
 ```
 cfg.Addr = fmt.Sprintf("%s:%d", "127.0.0.1", 3306) //host,port